44kia244/lorem-encode/README.md

 ```

 ## Configuration
 The `keys.json` included with this repository is the configuration file.
-It contains 256 no-space word each for 0x00 to 0xFF representation.
+It contains 256 no-space unique word each for 0x00 to 0xFF representation.
 ```
 [
   "quae",